doselect/docs.doselect.com/source/index.html.md

 ### Close frame

 To close a frame, call `doselect.closeFrame(category, slug)`.
 If the frame element is available in the current page, it will be closed.

+#### Webhook
+A call will be made to your webhook-url when the user ends the test/problem with the payload.

 ### Fetch report